project-fifo/docs/leofs/installation.rst

 .. warning:: LeoFS uses ``Replicas`` to ensure a certain consistency level for your data.
 Once the replica value has been set in the below configuration files and your cluster started, it can **NOT** be changed.
 You can still add storage nodes to the cluster but your resiliency level will always remain constant.

-Next we configure all the services in Zone 1 by editing each respective configuration file and changing the following settings:
+Next we configure all the services in Zone 1 by editing each respective configuration file and changing **ONLY** the following settings - the rest of the config options remain **unchanged** :

 leo_manager.conf
 ################